BrianCodez/SISR/README.md

 > [!CAUTION]
 If you are a Youtuber, and intend cover this software (aside from just mentioning it), **consider talking to me first**
-You are not required to, but I'd greatly appreciate it.
+You are not required to, but I'd greatly appreciate it.  <br />
-- The software is an active WIP, not ready for wide usage, with a bigger update in the next few days.
+  -The software is an active WIP, not ready for wide usage, with a bigger update in the next few days.
-- I want to avoid people with significant reach stating false information.
+ -I want to avoid people with significant reach stating false information.
-- If something is unclear, I'm happy to help and/or improve my documentation
+ -If something is unclear, I'm happy to help and/or improve my documentation

 ## ✨🛣️ Features / Roadmap